The UB Annual Security Report is available to all current UB students and employees and to all prospective UB students and employees upon request.

 Pastoral and Professional Counselors

-As a result of the negotiated rulemaking process which followed the signing into law, the 1998 amendments to 20 U.S.C.
+As a result of the negotiated rulemaking process, which followed the signing into law, the 1998 amendments to 20 U.S.C.
 Section 1092 (f), clarification was given to those considered to be campus security authorities.
 Campus “Pastoral Counselors” and Campus “Professional Counselors”, when acting as such, are not considered to be a campus security authority and are not required to report crimes for inclusion into the annual disclosure of crime statistics.
 As a matter of policy, they are encouraged; if and when they deem it appropriate, to inform persons being counseled of the procedures to report crimes on a voluntary basis for inclusion into the annual crime statistics.
 These counselors are defined as follows:

 Confidential Reporting

 Crime victims who do not wish to pursue action within the college judicial system or the criminal justice system may want to consider making a confidential report.
 A University at Buffalo University Police officer can file a report on the details of an incident without revealing the victim’s identity.
-Victims and witnesses may report crimes to University Police or another campus security authority on a voluntary and confidential basis at any time.
+Victims and witnesses may report crimes to the University Police or another campus security authority on a voluntary and confidential basis at any time.

 Without compromising the victim’s identity, a confidential report can alert the campus to the fact that an incident has occurred and can assist University Police in detecting patterns and preventing future crimes from occurring.
 This information can help determine if there is a pattern with regard to a particular location, method, or assailant; alert the campus community to potential dangers; and help the college keep an accurate record of the number of criminal incidents.
 Reports filed in this manner are counted and disclosed in the annual crime statistics for the institution, and when they involve allegations of sexual harassment or sexual or interpersonal violence, are made available to the college’s Title IX Coordinator.
 Personally identifiable information about victims will not be included in any publicly available record-keeping, including the reporting and disclosure of crime statistics.

 The University at Buffalo strives to create and maintain a safe environment for all members of our community.
-Vital to this aim are UB’s efforts to prevent and address reports of sexual violence, including sexual assault, stalking, and relationship violence.
+Vital to this aim is UB’s efforts to prevent and address reports of sexual violence, including sexual assault, stalking, and relationship violence.
 The university employs prevention strategies of early and ongoing education focusing on UB’s policies prohibiting sexual misconduct, the definition of affirmative consent, the impact of alcohol and other drugs, and bystander intervention strategies.
 UB also offers both private and confidential options for reporting sexual misconduct and for obtaining support, even if the victim does not wish to move forward with a report.

 The guiding principle in the procedure for reporting sexual assault is to avoid forcing the victim into any plan of action.
 Victims may choose to give or withhold their names when filing a complaint.